 2. Bunch rides: where you can’t control the other riders. meaning they aren’t as good as you, or they don’t/won’t want to ride fast when you do.

-It’s really all about specficiaty.
-Training for the spefic requirements of your event.
-In this case it means pedalling correctly for your given event.
+It’s really all about specificity.
+Training for the specific requirements of your event.
+In this case, it means pedaling correctly for your given event.

-It’s not just cardiovascular endurance that need to be trained to win bike races though.
-Speed and speed endurance, and your FTP and also relient on your neuromuscular function.
-There is a neuro-muscular component to the adaptation of pedalling at 50 km/h versus 40 km/h.
+It’s not just cardiovascular endurance that needs to be trained to win bike races though.
+Speed and speed endurance, and your FTP and also reliant on your neuromuscular function.
+There is a neuromuscular component to the adaptation of pedaling at 50 km/h versus 40 km/h.

 Neuromuscular function simply means how fast you can contract a muscle, how strongly you can contract it, and how long you can keep it contracted before relaxing it again.